workeffortwaste/horseman/README.md

-# horseman
+# Horseman

-The issue repository for the Horseman crawler.
+This repository is for tracking issues and feature requests for the Horseman crawler.

+👀